jdavisclark/mite/README.md

 To run the unit tests, make sure all dependencies are up to date via `npm install` and run:

 	npm test

+# Contributing
+Pull requests are always welcome; just try and open an issue about the feature/change you are making first so we have a chance to briefly discuss it.
+If you are making changes to the backend (lib/mite.js) or the migration provider, make to add tests.

+### setting up a dev environment
+1. fork this repo
+2. clone your fork locally
+3. if you already have mite installed, remove it via `npm uninstall --global mite`
+4. cd in to your local repo
+5. execute `npm link`

+After that, the `mite` in your path is linked to you local repo, so any changes you make are immediately live.